Court Adjourns Hearing on El-Rufai’s Bail to June

 “We will respond through the proper legal process.
 That is what the law requires.”

-According to him, “From the beginning, everything about Nasir El-Rufai’s travails have always been political.
-This is mainly the legal arm of it.”
+He said, “From the beginning, everything about Nasir El-Rufai’s travails have always been political.
+This is mainly the legal arm of it”.

 “Don’t allow fear take over.
 Don’t act as if something fatal has happened.
 Nobody has died.